 Chrysovalantis P. Kefalas, Esq., serves as vice president of brand strategy for the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
-In this role, Mr. Kefalas leads the NAM’s message development, serves as chief speechwriter and oversees the executive communications, marketing and creative services teams charged with helping to tell the manufacturing story in the United States.
+In this role, Mr. Kefalas is a key counselor to the NAM’s leadership and oversees the executive communications, marketing strategy and digital innovation and creative content teams charged with advancing the association’s brand and helping to tell the manufacturing story in the United States.
+Mr. Kefalas is also the founder of, and campaign manager for, Creators Wanted, the largest public affairs campaign in the NAM’s history, and Editor-in-Chief of Input, the NAM’s morning newsletter for manufacturing executives.

 Mr. Kefalas has appeared on Fox News and he has testified before state and federal legislative committees.
 His own written commentary has appeared in The Washington Post, The Chicago Tribune, The Huffington Post, The Baltimore Sun and The Hill, and his other writings for principals have appeared in The Wall Street Journal, The New York Times, USA Today, Politico and in other notable international, national, regional and state newspapers.